kid-a/erl_gen/README.md

     where <body> can be any sequence of nonterminals, teminals and pipes ('|')

 An example will make things clearer.
-Suppose you have defined the following CFG:
+Suppose you have defined the following `CFG`:

     S ::= Adjective Noun;
     Adjective ::= "good" | "bad";